Avoid Fair Housing Pitfalls as a Texas Landlord

 Instead of writing language that signals preference, focus on:

-• Beds/baths, parking, yard, fencing, appliances, HVAC
+• Beds/baths, parking, yard, fencing, appliances, and HVAC

-• Pet policy (and how you handle assistance animal requests)
+• Pet policy and how you handle assistance animal requests

 • Application process and screening criteria availability